-- 4.1 This is a full application for the demolition of existing substantial 1.5 Storey dwelling and replacement with four new dwellings with associated car parking and private amenity space. - 4.2 The dwellings would be in the form of two pairs of two storey semi-detached dwellings located at the northern end of the site.
-All four properties would be 3-bedroom units.
+- 4.1 This is a full application for the demolition of existing substantial 1.5 Storey dwelling and replacement with three new dwellings with associated car parking and private amenity space. - 4.2 The dwellings would be in the form of one pair of two storey semi-detached dwellings and one detached located at the northern end of the site.
+The semi-detached dwellings would be 3-bedroom units and the detached dwelling would be a 4 bedroom unit.
 The properties would be served by one access with parking provided around a circular parking area.
-A total of 10 parking spaces are proposed, 2 for each dwelling and 2 visitor spaces. - 4.3 The two pairs of semi-detached units would have a relatively contemporary design whilst retaining a traditional form with a mix of gabled and half hipped roofs.
+A total of 8 parking spaces are proposed. - 4.3 The proposed dwellings would have a relatively contemporary design whilst retaining a traditional form with a mix of gabled and half hipped roofs.
 The materials would be a relatively simple palette of clay roof tiles and facing brickwork a multi brick and feature buff brick, and grey coloured windows. - 4.4 A design and access statement (D&A) should illustrate the process that has led to the development proposal, and justify the proposal in a structured way, by demonstrating the steps taken to appraise the context of the proposed development.
-It expects applicants to follow a four-stage design process comprising: Assessment; Involvement; Evolvetion and access statement (D&A) should illustrate the process that has a structured way, by demonstrating the steps taken to appraise the context of the proposed development.
-It expects applicants to follow a four-stage design process comprising: Assessment; Involvement;
+It expects applicants to follow a four-stage design process comprising:

+Assessment; Involvement;

-Evaluation; and Design.
+Evaluation; and

+Design.